Dyalog/pynapl/README.md

 ## Implementation details

+On Unix, there are two ways in which the connection between APL and Python can be made.

+ 1. The default way is by using two named pipes, which the initiating side will create (using `mkfifo`) and pass to the client program.

-Whichever side initiates will find an unused port, and start up a network server.
-It will listen for a connection from `localhost`.
+ 2. It can also be set to use a TCP connection.
+The initiating side will start up a TCP server (using Conga on the APL side) on an unused port, and listen for a connection from the client side.

-It will then start up the other side, and run a client program which will be used to run code there.
+On Windows, only TCP mode is supported.
+On Unix, TCP mode may be necessary to use non-standard interpreters (Blender in particular does not like pipes much).
+TCP mode has about twice the latency as pipe mode.

 ### Communication